Sibo-Ding/Steam-Game-Search-Engine/README.md

 - Assign values to parameters at the top of the program.

 ## FastAPI
-1. Start your API server: In your terminal, change the working directory to [code](code), run `py -m uvicorn main:app --reload` on Windows or `python3 -m uvicorn main:app --reload` on Mac.
+1. Start your API server: In your terminal, change the working directory to [code](code), run `py -m uvicorn main:app --reload` on Windows or `python3 -m uvicorn main:app --reload` on MacOS.
 2. Open Swagger UI: Go to your browser and navigate to [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs).
 3. Submit the request:
     - Find the endpoint (`/search/`) in the Swagger UI.
     - Click **Try it out**.
     - Modify the JSON request.

+## Docker
+Download Docker Desktop for [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/), [MacOS](https://docs.docker.com/docker-for-mac/install/), or [Windows](https://docs.docker.com/docker-for-windows/install/).
+Windows users may need to connect Docker Desktop to WSL.

 ## Notes
 1. When cleaning "Release Date", if a date is not in "Jan 1, 2000" format, set it to NaT/NaN.
 This includes "Apr 2019", "Apr-2019", "Coming soon", etc.